Nick of Time (song)

 "Nick of Time" is a song by American blues musician Bonnie Raitt.
 Taken as the third single from her 10th solo album of the same name (1989), the song was released in May 1990.
 The song debuted at number 94 and reached its peak of 92 a week later on the Hot 100 chart.
 It also earned a top 10 placement on the Adult Contemporary Chart.

 Composition

-Raitt wrote most of the song during a week-long cabin retreat in Mendocino, California, and she recorded a homemade demo on her own.
+A heartland rock song, Raitt wrote most of the song during a week-long cabin retreat in Mendocino, California, and she recorded a homemade demo on her own.

 The song was inspired by a culmination of observations about aging.
 The first verse ("A friend of mine, she cries at night...") was taken from a conversation Raitt had with a heartbroken friend who was nearing middle age and desperately wanting a baby, and the song also featured her singing about her own parents (“I see my folks, they’re getting old…”).

 Raitt recalled: "In his vulnerable state I could see he was getting older and could really feel what it was like for a body to age.
 This whole idea of time and it being more precious as you age, I realized this would be what I'd write about."